cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 \* *If Spoke <=> On-Prem filtering is not needed, disabling *GW route propagation* on the Spoke subnets is no longer required.*

 ## 2.1.
 HUB VNet + AVS transit VNet and NVAs

+> The public documentation for the transit design part is available on this [link](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-network-design-considerations#transit-spoke-virtual-network-topology).

 <img width="1128" alt="image" src="https://user-images.githubusercontent.com/110976272/224393137-6ddcdbd7-d3fa-48b6-bf1b-3527c84be694.png">